Colombia Comprehensive Bird Photography Tour

 TOUR DESCRIPTION

-Day 1 CALI: Airport pick up and transfer to Hotel in Cali
+Day 1 CALI: Airport pick up and transfer to Finca La florida

 Day 2 Finca La Florida (18 km)